-There is nothing better than having an own home garden in a backyard.
-It will make you enjoy tribulations and trials of the farmers growing food.
+There is nothing better than having your own home garden in a backyard.
+It will make you enjoy the tribulations and trials of the farmers growing food.

-Homemade herbicides can help you to have control on invasive or noxious weeds without as much hard work and labor as hand weeding.
+Homemade herbicides can help you to have control of invasive or noxious weeds without as much hard work and labor as hand weeding.

 There are some common pests the homeowner may have faced.
 They are

 1. Gall Mites: These pests stuck on the leaf and sucked out of it.
 It damages the growth of the plant.

 2. Red Spider Mites: These mites stay under leaves leaving a yellow spot.
 They suck the sap of the leaves.
 They can vanish by rising humidity.

 3. Leaf Miner Damage: When different types of moths, flies, beetles, and sawflies feed within leaves, they leave larvae.
 Those larvae go trails on leave causing damage to the blade.
 However, the costs are harmless though.